 • Urgency

-Comparison Table: Neurotypical Discipline vs. AUDHD Strategy
+Comparison Table: Neurotypical Discipline vs. AuDHD Strategy

 Trying to use neurotypical advice for an AuDHD brain is like trying to run diesel fuel in an electric car.
-It won’t work, and it might damage the engine.

 Neurotypical AdviceWhy It Fails AuDHDersNeuro-Affirming Strategy